OpenDataScotland/jkan/_datasets/improvement+service-renewable+energy+sites+-+scotland.md

 ---
 category:
 - Uncategorised
-date_created: 'Renewable Energy Sites: Points '
+date_created: '2021-06-11'
-date_updated: '2021-06-11T09:20:15.071852'
+date_updated: '2022-05-11'
 license: 'Custom licence: Other (Not Open)'
 maintainer: Improvement Service
 notes: <p>All local authorities will receive planning applications for renewable energy sites.
-Some local authorities have provided us with such data, from which we have selected only approved and/ or operational sites.\n\nWe have also received separate files of data showing renwable energy sites - both as point and polygon, and we have attempted to merge all of this data together to form a national dataset.</p>
+Some local authorities have provided us with such data, from which we have selected only approved and/ or operational sites.
+We have also received separate files of data showing renwable energy sites - both as point and polygon, and we have attempted to merge all of this data together to form a national dataset.</p>
 organization: Improvement Service